nezhprodigy/quoteGenerator/README.md

 ## Usage

 To use the quote generator, open the `index.html` file in your browser.
 You will see a random quote and its author displayed on the web page.
 To get another quote, click on the `New Quote` button.
-To tweet the quote, click on the `Tweet Quote` button.
+To tweet the quote, click on the `Tweet` button.

 ## License